OlgaMDG/OlgaMDG/README.md

-I am Olga from SAYNA, It is a digital school.
+I am Olga from SAYNA, It's the school for digital jobs.

 - 🌱 I’m currently learning and evolving my digital skills.
 - 👯 I’m looking to collaborate on many project to see the methodelly of you.